-Priti Bansal is Co-Founder and President of Empower And Help, a mom, humanitarian, community helper, and is the glue that keeps the whole team together.
+Priti Bansal is Co-Founder and President of Empower And Help, a mom, humanitarian, community helper, and glue that keeps the whole team together.
 You can always count on her to get your spirits up, develop innovative ideas to make a project successful, and jump in to help wherever it is needed.
 She is not hesitant to take on new challenges and learn new things.
 Priti also joined the Board of Casa Freehold, whose mission is to lay a foundation for empowerment so that immigrants can learn how to address their needs and assist others as they integrate into the community.
 Priti launched the Empower And Helped Global Challenge and Ambassador Program to Empower And help youth in 2020.
 The program exceeded expectations in its first year with around 50 participants from all over the country.

 Priti has co-authored a children’s book -, “Sal, Let’s Help,” which teaches children to give back by doing smalls tasks starting at home.
 Successfully funded this book on Kickstarter and distributed copies all across the world.
 Priti also led a computer campaign where donated 35+ computers to families in need locally and globally.
 Priti is also the founder of the social good project “Cards of Hope.”
 Priti has conducted and is still conducting multiple drives where trucks full of basic needs have been sent worldwide to help displaced families in need due to war or natural disasters.